peterdri/ece-communications-labs/_ece350/lab3/introduction.md

 next: /ece350/lab3/FM-transmitter-sim
 ---

-In this lab you will create an FM modulator and demodulator, and then use the Universal Software Radio Peripherial (USRP) to receive FM signals in real-time.
+In this lab you will create an FM modulator and demodulator, and then use an SDR (software defined radio) to receive FM signals in real-time.

 As you work, consider the following questions:

 - What are the differences between an analog transmitter and a software-defined transmitter?
-- What are the differences between an analog receiver and a software-defined transmitter?
+- What are the differences between an analog receiver and a software-defined receiver?

 ---